Money Makes the World Go Round

 It wasn’t all that long ago, that if you wanted to start a business you needed a loan or an investor to fund your idea.
 If you wanted to raise money for your charity, you knocked on doors, sold cookies, made individual phone calls, and sent direct mail.
-Then on September 4, 1966, Jerry Lewis reached out to people all over the country, simultaneously through the magic of television.
-The first coast to coast broadcast of the 20+ hour Muscular Dystrophy Campaign was one of the first national “crowd funding campaigns”.
+Then on September 4, 1966, Jerry Lewis simultaneously reached out to people all over the country through the magic of television.
+The first coast to coast broadcast of the 20+ hour Muscular Dystrophy Campaign was one of the first national “crowd funding campaigns.”

-And it worked, raising more than $2.45 billion ( yes, that is billion with a “B” ) over the 40+ years the program ran.
+And it worked, raising more than $2.45 billion (yes, that is billion with a “B”) over the 40+ years the program ran.
 Many of the donations were small, people gave what they could.
-But when millions of people each give $5, 10 or $50 it adds up.
-Today, it is easier than ever to “crowd fund” for you new business, political campaign or charity with an explosion of tools available to help you do just that.
+But when millions of people each give $5, $10, or $50 it adds up.
+Today, it is easier than ever to “crowd fund” for your new business, political campaign, or charity with an explosion of tools available to help you do just that.

 But all these tools are not the same.
 So which one should you choose to fund your next project?
 It depends on your objectives, but as you evaluate different tools here a few questions to ask before signing on the dotted line.

 - Is there a monthly fee?

 - What is the transaction fee?
 Is that added to the credit card processing fee or in addition to the site fee?

 - How easy is it to set up the payment gateway?

 - Can I embed the tool into my existing website?

 - Are there dashboards and reports?